Frequently Asked Questions

-Approximately 46% of our funding comes from state and federal government grants, 23% from Grassroots Partners fundraisers, 20% from corporate donations to our annual conference, and 11% from other sources such as dividends and investments, marketplace purchases, honor/memorial gifts, Community Health Charities/CFC/SECA/United Way donations, and general donations.
+Approximately 23% of our funding comes from state and federal government grants, 39% from Grassroots Partners fundraisers, 15% from our annual conference, and 23% from other sources such as dividends and investments, marketplace purchases, honor/memorial gifts, Community Health Charities/CFC/SECA/United Way donations, and general donations.

 Where does my donation go?

 The PBCC is incorporated as a 501(c)3 in order to provide tax incentives to its contributors.
 Better Business Bureau standards require charities to spend at least 50% of all contributions on their stated causes.
-More than 80% of all donations to the PBCC go toward providing breast cancer education and outreach.
-Approximately 89% of donations goes toward our award-winning programs: Friends Like Me™, the Refunds for Breast and Cervical Cancer Research, the Pennsylvania Breast Cancer Coalition Annual Conference, and our traveling photo exhibit 67 Women - 67 Counties: Facing Breast Cancer in Pennsylvania™.
-8% of your donation goes toward fundraising costs.
-3% goes toward administrative costs such as salaries for employees and office equipment.
+Approximately 90% of donations goes toward the PBCC's award-winning programs: Friends Like Me™, the Refunds for Breast and Cervical Cancer Research, the Pennsylvania Breast Cancer Coalition Annual Conference, and our traveling photo exhibit 67 Women - 67 Counties: Facing Breast Cancer in Pennsylvania™.
+7% of your donation goes toward fundraising costs and 3% goes toward administrative costs such as salaries for employees and office equipment.

 To make a donation, please click here.